By Lesya Li

 I’ve been preaching for years, that holding on to negative feelings and emotions will never do any good.
 We all need to learn to let go.
-And yet somehow until this moment, I wasn’t aware that me myself was bottling down all of those odd zesty bubbling emotions that were hard to spot at first glance.
+And yet somehow until this moment, I wasn’t aware that I was bottling down all of those odd zesty bubbling emotions that were hard to spot at first glance.

 Facing The Mirror

-I’ve learnt that tool a couple of years ago.
+I’ve learned that tool a couple of years ago.
 You need to take a mirror and look deeply into it.
 You have to say to your reflection: I love you and I approve of you.
 Simple, right?

 No matter what people say, the most valuable opinion about yourself is yours.
 Always.

-Into The Beginning
+Into The New Beginning

 Sometimes I like to draw.
 I find it therapeutic and helpful.
 All crafts and arts were of great help to me over the last couple of years.